pactus-project/docs/content/protocol/blockchain/block.md

 - **Round** is the consensus round in which this certificate was issued.
   If a proposer fails to propose a block in one round, another validator takes over as the proposer, and the round number is increased.
-- **Committers** is the list of validator numbers in the committee for the current certificate..
+- **Committers** is the list of validator numbers in the committee for the current certificate.
 - **Absentees** is the list of validator numbers that are absent in the committee.
 - **Signature** is the signature for the certificate that ensures the majority of the committee members have validated and signed the proposed block.